• Nationwide deliveryonly £15+vat

 Laminated glazing uses a safety glass that holds together when shattered making it ideal for above head height installations.
 Should something hit the glass at force, the pane would stay in place rather than

-are available with the VELUX Group, FAKRO,
+falling.
+Laminated windows are available with the VELUX Group, FAKRO, RoofLITE and ECO+.

 Noise reduction